 Personalized treatment plans

-Because there is no standard treatment for this disease, some patients participate in a clinical trial exploring new treatments for BPDCN.
-Dana-Farber is one of eight sites offering a clinical trial for BPDCN evaluating a targeted immunotoxin called SL-401, a novel agent that targets the IL-3 receptor (CD123), which is present on the surface of tumor cells in all cases of BPDCN.
+Treatment for BPDCN begins with chemotherapy or targeted therapy, sometimes followed by a stem cell transplant.
+Some patients participate in a clinical trial exploring new treatments for BPDCN, either as their first treatment or later in their treatment journey.
+Dana-Farber was one of the leaders of a recent clinical trial for BPDCN evaluating a targeted immunotoxin called tagraxofusp (also known as Elzonris or SL-401), a novel agent that targets the IL-3 receptor (CD123), which is present on the surface of tumor cells in all cases of BPDCN.
+This research led to tagraxofusp becoming the first approved drug specifically for BPDCN.

 Our physician-researchers are exploring additional therapeutic approaches and more clinical trials may soon be available.
 Read more about our research on BPDCN.